BCB4PM/GOWDL/README.md

 $ conda activate <env>
 ```

 Alternatively, single python packages can be installed when needed to run source code.

-Once the environment is configured with all the needed packages, please unzip ".zip" files in the same directory.
+Once the environment is ready to run GOWDL, please download and unzip all the files stored in the external link "util_link.txt" in the same directory.

 ## Example dataset